 ENAR members are kept up-to-date and informed about news and opportunities on EU-focused work in a targeted manner and clear channels of communication between the secretariat and members are in place.

 The voices and stories of people affected by racism are heard by decision and policy makers and impact their decisions.

+Minorities and migrants are represented as actors of their own lives

+Media are more diverse and representative of the European population

+There is a large mobilisation of communities affected by racism and their allies on social media – some could lead to change in policy, practice or mentalities

+Counter-narratives are visible and widely shared in mainstream media and on social media and make an impact on policies and attitudes

 ENAR communicates regularly and effectively to (potential) funders, members and stakeholders about its achievements and impact.